sebne89/reactar/README.md

 # ReactAR

-The project has been realised as part of the module 'Mobile Computing' by lecturer Michael Schellenbach.
 ReactAR offers information about planets, moons and dwarfplanets of our solar system.
 In addition it offers the option to look at some celestial bodies in augmented reality.
 The information are fetched from Wikipedia and contain a short description and the first paragraph from Wikipedia for the chosen celestial object.